 2. Sign the purchase contract

 Seal the deal and make it official.
 Sign the purchase contract and pay your deposit.
-Your settlement date will also be confirmed as well.
+Your settlement date will also be confirmed at this point as well.

 3. Get building insurance